foopis23/Hardcore-Temp-Ban-Spigot/README.md

 A plugin created for Spigot.
 Every time a player dies they will lose 2.5 hearts off their max health.
 When reaching zero they will be banned for 4 hours.

 ## Commands
-Commands | Permission Node | Description
+Command | Permission Node | Description
 ------------ | ------------- | -------------
 /restore \[\<player\>\] | hcb.command.restore | Restores 5(2.5 hearts) max-health and gives the player regeneration 1 for 125 ticks
 /fullrestore \[\<player\>\] | hcb.command.fullrestore | Restores Player's max health and current health to 20(10 hearts)